davideferrari95/alexa_voice_control/README.md

 1. Create a ngrok account and get your personal authtoken in [Getting Started](https://dashboard.ngrok.com/get-started/setup)

+2. Set your authtoken (example daeIDBVp5SC8DE80uwrACm...) to ngrok:

+     ``` bash
+      cd .../alexa_voice_control/ngrok
+      ./ngrok authtoken daeIDBVp5SC8DE80uwrACm...
+     ```

-2. Edit the ngrok configuration file `.../config/ngrok.yml` by entering your authcode and region, as in the example below:
+3. Edit the ngrok configuration file `.../config/ngrok.yml` by entering your authcode and region, as in the example below:

      ``` bash
       authtoken: daeIDBVp5SC8DE80uwrACm...